Home learning while self isolating

 15 mins reading -

 - Log into Epic Reading (free access between 6am and 4pm).
-Epic Reading sign in instructions here.
+Epic Reading sign in instructions using this password wui5853

 - Read one of the books you have taken home from school.